-All of the Christmas Budget Challenges will be based off the average family spending $900 each year.
-(That number from above based on average spending.)
-Just remember that number is collective of gifts, food, decorations, and any miscellaneous holiday items.
+All of the Christmas Budget Challenges will be based on the average Christmas budget each year.
+(That number from above is based on average spending.)
+Just remember that number is a collective of gifts, food, decorations, and any miscellaneous holiday items.

 Because every family and their personal finance situation is unique, we will break this Christmas Budget challenge up into various spending levels.

-Related Post: 8 Simple Tips to Stay on Budget at Christmas
+Related Resource: 8 Simple Tips to Stay on Budget at Christmas

-Let's discuss how these numbers we decided for the Christmas Budget Challenge.
-First, the average family spent $900 on Christmas in 2017, according to Statista.
+Let’s discuss how these numbers we decided on for the Christmas Budget Challenge.
+First, the average family spent $900 on Christmas in 2019, according to Statista.
 Regardless of whether you think that number is jaw-dropping high or way too low.
 That was the average amount spent.
 Those are the statistics.

 So, for this challenge to have a debt free Christmas, we are going to break that into three different levels.

 Just a side note…The average spending of $900 at Christmas includes amounts put on credit cards that weren’t able to be fully paid off.

 The goal is to save $900 by the week of November 1st.
 (Don’t worry about counting weeks.
 The key dates and weeks are listed below.)

 That means saving money for Christmas weekly.

 This challenge is about having a debt-free Christmas and holiday season.